-A smaller size, which offers more personalized faculty connection and lots of 1-on-1 time with faculty in the clinic and hospital setting.
+- A smaller size (22 residents in total; 6 categorical residents per year; 4 preliminary residents per year), which offers more personalized faculty connection and lots of 1-on-1 time with faculty in the clinic and hospital setting.

-A focus on wellness, which includes a culture of gratitude, allowing personal wellness days during ambulatory rotations, and resident wellness retreats/activities throughout the year.
+- A focus on wellness, which includes a culture of gratitude, allowing personal wellness days during ambulatory/elective rotations, and resident wellness retreats/activities throughout the year.
 HonorHealth also offers many services to support resident wellness.

-Innovative didactics, which include case-based discussions, simulation, Academic Half Day, Journal Club, Great Debates, integrated board review, and Knowledge Gaming.
+- Innovative didactics, which include case-based discussions, simulation, Academic Half Day, Journal Club, Great Debates, dedicated board review, inpatient and ambulatory morning report, Medical Escape Rooms and Knowledge Gaming.

-Diverse clinical experiences, ranging from inpatient hospital medicine at Thompson Peak Medical Center; Intensive Care experience at Shea Medical Center; geriatrics at Mayo Clinic; outpatient experiences with both HonorHealth’s internal medicine residency clinic and our outreach program; and electives at the VA.
+- Diverse clinical experiences, ranging from inpatient hospital medicine at Thompson Peak Medical Center; Intensive Care experience at Shea Medical Center; geriatrics at Mayo Clinic; outpatient experiences with both HonorHealth’s internal medicine residency clinic and private subspecialty clinics; and electives at the VA.